apache/pekko-persistence-cassandra/docs/src/main/paradox/snapshots.md

 ## Configuration

-To activate the snapshot-store plugin, add the following line to your Akka `application.conf`:
+To activate the snapshot-store plugin, add the following line to your Pekko `application.conf`:

     pekko.persistence.snapshot-store.plugin = "pekko.persistence.cassandra.snapshot"